resim-ai/open-core/docs/resim/metrics/report_metrics.md

 ## Report metrics mode

 As mentioned in [the Metrics Builds docs](./metrics_builds.md), report metrics use a similar (potentially identical) Docker image as job and batch metrics.

-This image can differentiate whether it's computing in `job mode`, `batch mode`, or `report mode` , based off whether the file `/tmp/resim/inputs/report_config.json` is present.
+This image can differentiate whether it's computing in `test mode`, `batch mode`, or `report mode` , based off whether the file `/tmp/resim/inputs/report_config.json` is present.
 If it is present, it should be computing report metrics.

 ## Computing report metrics